-It’s kinda gross to date someone when you feel they want something from you instead of just wanting you.
+It feels kinda gross to date someone when you can tell they want something from you instead of just wanting you.
 But don’t worry, I think there’s a way through.

 Now, I have some homework for you: Do a little introspective navel-gazing and learn a few things about what you most desire in a partnership.
 We’ve got the box checked for compatible lifestyles and education levels, but what else?

 Since you don’t need someone to put a roof over your head (you already have twelve of them, thankyouverymuch), what do you need from a partner?

 What are you dying to have a partner provide for you?

 What are you dying to provide for them?

 What type of person would make you feel empowered?

 What would you want your shared life to look like?